 Shortly after sunrise, when Laffey was safely at anchor, the crew went aboard the tug Tawakoni for breakfast, their first real meal in almost 24 hours.
 Later that morning, a chaplain came aboard to conduct services for those killed or missing in action.

-On Friday, May 25, 1945, Laffey moored at Pier 48 in Seattle, Wash.–39 days after her fight for survival on radar picket station No. 1.
+On Friday, May 25, 1945, Laffey moored at Pier 48 in Seattle, Washington, 39 days after its fight for survival on radar picket station No. 1.
 Before additional repairs were begun, the battered ship was thrown open for viewing by the public.

 Some naval officials believed that defense workers had been easing off in their production efforts since V-E Day on May 8, and they had been searching for a way to remind everyone that the war was far from over.
 After seeing Laffey‘s condition, everyone got the message loud and clear.